A convention from 1604 just sent Brexit deeper into the abyss of uncertainty

 At the moment, U.K. law says that its membership of the E.U. will end on March 29, at 11 p.m., whether there's a deal in place or not.
 Most experts say a "no-deal Brexit" would be an unprecedented act of economic self-harm.

 The prime minister has negotiated a divorce settlement with the E.U. that would allow the U.K. to uncouple and start negotiating a future relationship.
-However, while May has managed to agree this with European officials, most U.K. lawmakers have staunchly opposed it — for a wide range of reasons.
+However, while May has managed to reach a deal with European officials, most U.K. lawmakers have staunchly opposed it — for a wide range of reasons.

 And yet — at what feels like the 11th hour and 57th minute of Brexit — May and her deal are somehow still in the game.